 This work builds on our extensive research in Coyote Valley, identifying a Landscape Linkage vision through wildlife studies, the importance of our water resources, and the need to support our local agriculture.
 This research informs our work now and into the future.

-The Authority will lead a public planning process to define the future of the North Coyote Valley and open it to the public.
+The Authority will lead a public planning process to define the future of Coyote Valley and open it to the public.
 The plan will inform how to restore these lands to enhance the natural benefits it provides.